Teej festival in Nepal – “The festival especially for Hindu Women.”

 About the Teej festival

-The best festival for Women in Nepal is Teej
+The best festival for Women in Nepal is Teej.

-Nepali women celebrate this festival without eating anything, not a drop of water throughout the whole day.Teej is celebrated in Nepal in the name of Goddess Parvati, for the remembrance of her union with Lord Shiva.Teej is a major festival celebrated by Hindu women.
-The word “Teej” comes from a small red insect that appears during the period of the monsoon season.
+Nepali women celebrate this festival without eating anything, not a drop of water throughout the day.
+Teej is celebrated in Nepal in the name of Goddess Parvati to remember her union with Lord Shiva.
+Teej is a significant festival celebrated by Hindu women.
+The word “Teej” comes from a tiny red insect that appears during the period of the monsoon season.
 Thus, the festival Teej is named after the particular insect “Teej.”

 Importance of Teej